-Marathon weekend concludes with worship at 4:00 p.m. on Sunday, May 4.
-Due to SPC’s location within the marathon route, our service of worship moves from the morning to the afternoon, when Rev. James W. Tinnemeyer Jr. will preach.
-The service will be held in the sanctuary and will include communion served by intinction.
-Worship is a fitting conclusion to these marathon weekend festivities.
-It will remind us all that the acts of running, cheering, giving, and encouraging were all done as worship.
+Reminder: Marathon weekend concludes with worship at 4:00 p.m. on Sunday, May 1.
+Due to the church’s location within the marathon route, our service of worship moves from the morning to the afternoon.
+The service will be held in the sanctuary and will include Communion served by intinction.
+As a fitting conclusion to Marathon Weekend, this will serve as a reminder that acts of running, giving, and encouraging are all done in worship.